WebwondersNL/Webwonders.PdfGenerator/README.md

 All views are rendered with the viewmodel you pass to PdfGenerator.
 The result is a named tuple, indicating success and the MemoryStream containing the PDF.

+The settings are taken from WkHtmlToPdfDotNet, but are all combined in one class: HtmlToPdfSettings.
+All settings are optional, and have default values.

 ### example